tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificate-scenarios.md

   - A certificate creation process is usually an asynchronous process and involves polling your key vault for the state of the create certificate operation.
 [Get certificate opertion](https://docs.microsoft.com/en-us/rest/api/keyvault/getcertificateoperation)
-            -   Status: completed, failed w/ error info, Canceled
+            -   Status: completed, failed with error information or, canceled
             -   Because of the delay to create, a cancel operation can be initiated.
 The cancel may or may not be effective.

 ## Import a certificate